 for the salad

 - 2 oranges use the one you zested for the dressing

 - 1 head Boston bibb lettuce leaves roughly torn

 - 3-4 basil leaves very thin strips, cut in chiffonade

 - In a small bowl combine the orange zest, garlic, dijon, olive oil, orange juice, vinegar, honey, salt and pepper.
 Whisk until emulsified and set aside.
 (This makes more dressing than you’ll need for this salad.
 Save any extra for other salads.)

 - Segment the orange.
 Using a sharp knife cut away the peel and pith of the orange exposing the juicy segments.
 Cut in between the membrane of each of the orange segments and transfer the segments to a small bowl.
 Set aside.

 - Add the lettuce to a large salad bowl.
-Top with onion, queso fresco and orange segments.
+Top with onion, queso fresco, cucumber and orange segments.
 Add 4-5 tablespoons of dressing and toss the salad.
 If it needs more dressing, add more a little at a time.
 Sprinkle the salad with the toasted almonds and fresh basil.
 Serve.

 Oh, and I used crumbled goat cheese, because that’s what I had (and I love it!)

 I made this tonite to go with some sautéed, blackened cod.
 It was absolutely delicious!
 I will definitely be making this again.
 I think it was so special that I would (and will soon!) make this for company!
 The dressing was scrumptious ! ( By the way, you left out the cucumbers in your recipe)